EventsAtForce/.github/profile/README.md

 # FORCE: Forum of REVA for Communication and Electronics

-FORCE (Forum Of REVA for Communication And Electronics) is a student-run organization at REVA University aimed at fostering a vibrant community for students interested in Communication and Electronics Engineering.
+FORCE (Forum Of REVA for Communication And Electronics) is a student forum under School of Electronics and Communication at REVA University aimed at fostering a vibrant community for students in various technical and non technical domains.

+## What We Do

 We organize a variety of cultural and technical events throughout the year to provide a platform for students to: